Online PVG process

 Communications from Compass and Safe Scouting Team

-None of this will change.
+None of this has changed.

 If a Commissioner has to follow up on a disclosure they will be contacted accordingly.